-The Public Service Social Security Fund (PSSSF) was formed through the Public Service Social Security Act No. 2 of 2018, after the merger of the four pre-existing pension funds - PPF Pension Fund, Public Service Pension Fund (PSPF), Local Authorities Pension Fund (LAPF), and Government Employees Provident Fund (GEPF).
+The PSSSF was formed through the Public Service Social Security Act No. 2 of 2018, after the merger of the four pre-existing pension funds - PPF Pension Fund, Public Service Pension Fund (PSPF), Local Authorities Pension Fund (LAPF) and Government Employees Provident Fund (GEPF).
 The pre-existing pension funds were merged to form one PSSSF to reduce operational costs and improve the quality of services.

-The International Labour Organization (ILO) was among the advisors of the Government of Tanzania to take steps towards merging pre-existing pension funds.
+The International Labour Organization (ILO) was among the advisors of the Government of Tanzania to take steps towards merging the pre-existing pension funds.
 The main purpose of the fund is to collect contributions and pay terminal benefits to public service employees.
 The fund manages all investment portfolios from the existing pension funds, which include real estate portfolios.

-4.2 Respondents and Participants' Profile
+Respondents and Participants' Profile

-Table 1 presents the demographic characteristics of five respondents obtained from the fieldwork, including their age, education, position, experience in the organisation, and experience on building projects.
-The respondents were spread across various age groups.

-Most were between 29-39 years of age, followed by 40-50 years.
+Table 1 presents the demographic characteristics of five respondents obtained from the fieldwork, including their age, education, position, experience in the organisation and experience on building projects.
+The respondents were spread across various age groups: most were between 29 years old to 39 years old, followed by 40 years old to 50 years old.
 Due to the nature of the research topic, many managers or decision-makers have more than six years of experience in both the organisation and building projects.
 This presents an opportunity to explore information obtained from people, who seem to understand the matter at hand.
 The educational level of respondents was also determined during data collection; all respondents had a degree, while many had undertaken further education.
 This indicates that all the respondents have an adequate comprehension of the topic.